mlir-rs/tblgen-rs/README.md

 Original author: Daan Vanoverloop.

-Thanks to the Daan for giving us access to publish to the original `tblgen` crate, we can now switch from the old `tblgen-alt` to `tblgen`.
+Thanks to Daan for giving us access to publish to the original `tblgen` crate, we can now switch from the old `tblgen-alt` to `tblgen`.
 Future updates will be pushed to the original crate.

 This crate provides raw bindings and a safe wrapper for TableGen, a domain-specific language used by the LLVM project.